Timber Design Awards

 The Innovation of Student Design Award was won by two University of Auckland students – “Marking the Journey of Tatau” (tattooing) from Amanda Wijaya is described as a progression through a building likened to the three stages of tatau – the stretching, the tattooing, and the transition to adulthood, enhanced by the louvered and coffered rafters, ceiling and panels.

 The second winner was a multifunctional pavilion by Louie Tong.
 “Rigorous mathematical and geometrical analysis has informed a student design and build project at Henderson High School, which can be seen as a deliberate provocation to engage students’ imagination and interest in mathematics, material and construction,” say judges.

-The NZ Wood Resene Timber Design Awards are supported by:
+The NZ Wood Resene Timber Design Awards are organised by: